Zarcolio/sitedorks/README.md

 * It contains a list for Bugcrowd, HackerOne, Intigrity and YesWeHack.
 With 1 command you can search domains of programs on several bug bounty platforms :)

 # Install
-Sitedork should be able to run with a default Kali Linux installation without installing additional Python packages.
+Sitedorks should be able to run with a default Kali Linux installation without installing additional Python packages.
 If you're running into trouble running sitedorks, please drop me an issue and I'll try to fix it :)

 # Usage
 ```